joshuarreid/SmartBot/README.md

 * !compareme *{@user} {week, month, year}* - compares listened to artists and tracks between two users
 * !rank *{week, month, year}* - not implemented yet, but will rank users based on total number of plays within a time interval

-## Lazy-Listener Future Implementation
+## Lazy-Listener and Datafy Implementation
 In the future, I plan to implement lazy-listener's music recommendation algorithm so that SmartBot can recommend songs to users and add them to their spotify playlists.
+The recommendations will utilize the data in Datafy.

 ## Credits